KeepDrive/nvim-tts/README.md

 ## Usage
 It's perhaps a bit unorthodox, in part due to how Tabletop handles external editors and its objects, I ended up opting with a somewhat clunky system where for each object has its own json file containing its name, guid and relative paths to script files; this is so that you can manage your code however you like, at the cost of potentially extra work manually adding paths to object files.
 Additionally `require()` is supported by embedding a header into scripts that get sent to Tabletop that overloads the function and loads all the modules in.
-This works as long as requires strictly follow the `require("path/to/module/from/project/root")` format, tts.nvim won't be able to figure out any module names fetched dynamically and only recognises double-quoted strings as of right now.
-Modules can require other modules, cyclical dependencies that could work in regular Lua _might_ be loaded in an impromper order.
+This works as long as you strictly follow the `require("path/to/module/from/project/root")` format, tts.nvim won't be able to figure out any module paths created dynamically and only recognises single quoted and double quoted paths as of right now.
+Modules can require other modules, but cyclical dependencies that could work in regular Lua _might_ get loaded in an impromper order.

 The plugin adds multiple vim commands:
 - `TTSCreate` adds a local configuration file to mark the root of a project.